-In this sad period overshadowed by pandemia, among the analytical methods aiming at imaging the lung-blood transfer, hyperpolarized xenon NMR/MRI increasingly interests the 'in vivo' scientific community.
+In this sad period overshadowed by pandemic, among the analytical methods aiming at imaging the lung-blood transfer, hyperpolarized xenon nuclear magnetic resonance/magnetic resonance imaging (NMR/MRI) increasingly interests the "in vivo" scientific community.
 While xenon nuclear polarization can easily be boosted via spin-exchange optical pumping (Walker and Happer, 1997, SEOP), the other interest of this noble gas for NMR is that it exhibits a wide chemical shift range (more than 320 ppm for the monoatomic species) and is soluble in most biological fluids.
 Therefore, xenon is a powerful exogenous probe of the functioning of the air-blood barrier (Driehuys et al., 2006).
-Moreover, it is prone to open the way to molecular magnetic resonance imaging.
+Moreover, it is prone to opening the way to molecular magnetic resonance imaging.
 In an approach pioneered by A. Pines and co-workers (Spence et al., 2001), xenon is reversibly encapsulated in molecular systems that are functionalized with biological ligands.
-This two-step procedure, where the bioprobe is first introduced and then hyperpolarized xenon is delivered, benefits from the difference in resonance frequency between bound xenon and free xenon (in the gas phase or in the dissolved phase, cf. Berthault et al. (2009)).
+This two-step procedure, where the bioprobe is first introduced and hyperpolarized xenon then delivered, benefits from the difference in resonance frequency between bound xenon and free xenon (in the gas phase or in the dissolved phase; cf. Berthault et al., 2009).

 In this method, most of the studies used cryptophane derivatives as xenon hosts, as despite a complex synthesis they are functionalizable by ligands (Brotin and Dutasta, 2009).
-For instance, to our knowledge, only one example of chemical functionalization of a xenon host other then cryptophane - a cucurbituril - has been reported in the literature (Truxal et al., 2019).
-The approach of 129Xe NMR-based biosensing using functionalized cryptophanes has yet been successfully applied in vitro for detection of small analytes (Tassali et al., 2014; Dubost et al., 2014; Jeong et al., 2015; Yang et al., 2016; Guo et al., 2016; Yang et al., 2017), of large biosystems (Wei et al., 2006; Chambers et al., 2009; Boutin et al., 2011; Rose et al., 2014; Taratula et al., 2015; Khan et al., 2015; Riggle et al., 2017; Milanole et al., 2017; Schnurr et al., 2020), or of change of physiological conditions: temperature (Schröder et al., 2008; Schilling et al., 2010) or pH (Léonce et al., 2018).
+For instance, to our knowledge, only one example of chemical functionalization of a xenon host other than cryptophane - a cucurbituril - has been reported in the literature (Truxal et al., 2019).
+The approach of Xe NMRbased biosensing using functionalized cryptophanes has been successfully applied in vitro for detection of small analytes (Tassali et al., 2014; Dubost et al., 2014; Jeong et al., 2015; Yang et al., 2016; Guo et al., 2016; Yang et al., 2017), of large biosystems (Wei et al., 2006; Chambers et al., 2009; Boutin et al., 2011; Rose et al., 2014; Taratula et al., 2015; Khan et al., 2015; Riggle et al., 2017; Milanole et al., 2017; Schnurr et al., 2020), or of change in physiological conditions: temperature (Schröder et al., 2008; Schilling et al., 2010) or pH (Léonce et al., 2018).
 To date, it has however never been used in vivo; only a proof of concept has been performed on rats using a non-functionalized cucurbituril (Hane et al., 2017).
-Several difficulties or obstacles have delayed in vivo applications, among which obviously the lack of sensitivity.
+Several difficulties or obstacles have delayed in vivo applications, among which is obviously the lack of sensitivity.